 "One hundred."
-Logan eyed the two boys in front of him and asked, "Why are both of you soaked?"
+Logan eyed the two boys in front of him and asked, "Why are the two of you soaked?"

 John opened his mouth to explain but Bobby beat him to it.
 "Earlier I was out doing a mixture of things.
 I didn't know it was supposed to rain.
 I ran into John on my way out and hurriedly asked him to help me move stuff.
 We weren't even out there that long."